 With all of these benefits slowly racking up, companies might find themselves in the unique situation of having excess office equipment and supplies.
 These can be sold as used equipment to earn a few extra bucks, or can be simply stored away for when they might need them again.
 The company will eventually grow and need to hire more people in-house.
 With companies now offering supercheap storage at ridiculous prices, you do stand to gain more in the long-run by having pricy office equipment on standby for when you do need it.

-Before finishing off, it is imperative to mention that today’s advancements in technology have given owner’s unprecedented insight into the productivity of their employees.
-This kind of software lets people monitor their employee’s workstations remotely by showing them how much time was spent in what application.
+Before finishing off, it is imperative to mention that today’s advancements in technology have given owner’s unprecedented insight into the productivity of their workers.
+This kind of software lets people monitor their worker’s workstations remotely by showing them how much time was spent in what application.
 This only monitors the time actively spent in a program, and does not breach anyone’s privacy by showing any information other than that.
 Assurance that these people we’ve trusted with our livelihood are holding up their end offers some much needed piece of mind and can root out problematic people before they can do serious damage.

 Hiring is always going to be a gamble and its always going to be costly.
 The main difference between now and a few years back is the rising popularity of outsource work.
 Companies are no longer geographically bound to a specific selection pool or even stuck to operating within the bounds of their local work days.
-The flexibility that accompanies work from home provides so many benefits for both the employer and the worker.
-It essentially makes a job feel less like a job, thereby reducing tension while incentivizing higher performance across the board without burning a substantial hole in the employer’s wallet.
+The flexibility that accompanies work from home provides so many benefits for both the business owner and the worker.
+It essentially makes a job feel less like a job, thereby reducing tension while incentivizing higher performance across the board without burning a substantial hole in the business owner’s wallet.